Only Wanting One Child? Your Feelings Are Valid

 Reframing the Conversation

 The decision to have one child reflects a fundamental shift in how we think about family structure and parental responsibility.
-It moves away from external expectations and toward internal wisdom, away from cultural scripts and toward individual truth.
+It moves away from external expectations and toward internal wisdom.
+Away from cultural scripts and toward individual truth.

 Quality Over Quantity

-The evidence is overwhelming: the quality of parenting matters far more than the quantity of children.
+The evidence is clear: the quality of parenting matters far more than the quantity of children.
 A present, emotionally healthy parent focused on one child often provides a richer developmental environment than an overwhelmed parent stretched across multiple children.

 Redefining Completeness